 - If submitting multiple samples on any given day, it is possible to place more than one sample in the same coolbox (packaged as above) providing the box can be securely sealed and the total weight of the box (including sample(s), coolpacks and spacers) does not exceed 10kg.
 If two/three samples do not fit securely into the box, or the total weight exceeds 10kg, samples must be sent in separate boxes.
 If packing more than one sample in one box, you must ensure that each bagged sample is correctly sealed and identified. - The volumes of shellfish required for chemical contaminants analyses are much greater than for toxin or E. coli analyses.
 This means that some samples are likely to have to be split between 2 if not 3 boxes per sample.
-When this is required, ensure that all boxes are accompanied by a completed submission form marked 1 out of 3, 2 out of 3, ... - Samples that do not comply with the packaging protocols may be rejected by the laboratory.
+When this is required, ensure that all boxes are accompanied by a completed submission form marked 1 out of 3, 2 out of 3, ... - Ensure that boxes are packed with coolpacks that have freshly been taken out of the freezer.
+This will help keep samples within temperature for as long as possible on their way to the laboratories and will reduce the risk of samples being rejected due to high temperature on arrival. - The use of a 7th coolpack per Coleman box model number 6216/6215 and Igloo Profile 16 box is authorised to help mitigate the impact of high summer temperatures.
+Always ensure that samples are suitably protected from direct contact with coolpacks by using spacers. - Samples that do not comply with the packaging protocols may be rejected by the laboratory.